 Some people never have issues with their wisdom teeth while others can experience pain, infection, gum disease, tooth decay, crowding of teeth, and other discomforts.
 Wisdom teeth are often removed in the late teen years and early 20s before problems occur.
 At these ages, removal is easier since the roots have not yet solidified in the jaw bone and are easier to remove than in older patients.
 At older ages, wisdom teeth removal can carry a slightly higher risk of damage to a major nerve in the jaw, as well as longer recovery times from sedation as compared to younger individuals.
 Extraction may be recommended by your orthodontist at the beginning or end of orthodontic treatment to prevent teeth from shifting and becoming misaligned.

 Many problems occur because of the difficulty in reaching so far back in the mouth to clean them.
 Others come from wisdom teeth that have only partially come in or stay lodged in the gums.
 Teeth that remain covered by the gums are called "impacted."
 When wisdom teeth come in there often isn't sufficient space causing crowding and shifting of teeth.
 If your teeth are giving you pain or discomfort we would advise you to see your dentist and see if wisdom tooth extraction might be right for you.
-At White Pine Dental in Murray UT, our oral surgeon Dr. Hutchison is highly specialized in wisdom teeth removal procedures and would love to help you with a complimentary consultation.
+At White Pine Dental in Murray UT, Dr. Hutchison has had extensive training and experience in the removal of wisdom teeth and would love to help you with a complimentary consultation.
 Click here to schedule yours today.

 Treatment & Recovery